------- + -------

 CNHI's role:

-In partnership with Feeding America National Organization (FANO), CNHI leads nationwide evaluation of Food Is Medicine (FIM) programs.
-All 21 Food banks and over 37 health care partners have a unique participants centered.
+In partnership with Feeding America, CNHI leads the nationwide evaluation of Food Is Medicine (FIM) programs.
+All 21 Food banks and over 30 health care partners have a unique, participant-centered model tailored to their communities, offering valuable insight into both local needs and national trends.

 Project description